simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 03-Sep 05 2024
+Solar Radiation Storm Forecast for Sep 04-Sep 06 2024

-              Sep 03  Sep 04  Sep 05
+              Sep 04  Sep 05  Sep 06
-S1 or greater   25%     25%     25%
+S1 or greater   60%     25%     25%

-Rationale: There is a chance for S1 (Minor) solar radiation storms over 03-05 Sep.
+Rationale: There is a likely chance for S1 (Minor) solar radiation storms over 04 Sep, decreasing to just a chance on 05-06 Sep.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 02 2024 1343 UTC.
+The largest was at Sep 03 2024 1602 UTC.

-Radio Blackout Forecast for Sep 03-Sep 05 2024
+Radio Blackout Forecast for Sep 04-Sep 06 2024

-              Sep 03        Sep 04        Sep 05
+              Sep 04        Sep 05        Sep 06
 R1-R2           70%           70%           70%
 R3 or greater   25%           25%           25%